clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-api.md

 # SRF API

-The SRF API v1.1 is used to create or replace a draft & non-draft service request.
+The SRF API v1.1 is used to create a draft & non-draft service request.
 Within Collateral 360, draft service requests are considered works-in-progress, and therefore can be saved with incomplete information.
 They are designed to record the user's work during